ganandasoccer/ganandasoccer.github.io/about.md

 ---

 The Gananda Bandits are a travel soccer club in the Rochester District Youth Soccer League.
-  Visit our full <a href=http://www.ganandabandits.com>website</a> for club information and registration.
+  Visit our full [website](http://www.ganandabandits.com) for club information and registration.